Old City (Hyderabad, India): Landmarks

 At the far east of Old City is Mir Alam Tank, the largest lake in the old city and the site of the Nehru Zoological Park, a 300 acre area filled with various species of birds and animals.
 The tank is named after its builder Mir Alam, Prime Minister of Hyderabad, and comprises a one-mile bund with 21 semi-circular arches.

 University

-Built during the period of the last Nizam, Mir Osman Ali Khan, the Osmania University has an imposing facade.
+Built during the period of the last Nizam, Mir Osman Ali Khan, the eponymous Osmania University has an imposing facade.
 After the Independence of India, the city has seen rapid growth in educational institutions, providing many facilities for their students.
 It also has a number of engineering colleges with proper facilities for the students.

 Culture

 The city has a distinct culture showing Islamic influences and a courtly presence resulting from its period as the capital of the Nizams, which is more evident in the Old City.